serra-vp/PHP1-OOP-AddressBook-refactor/README.md

 ## Requirements:

-* `/app/Objects/Connection.php` = PHP class that holds the connection of our address.php
+* `/app/Objects/Connection.php` = PHP class that holds the connection of our index.php

 * `/app/Objects/IConnect.php` = PHP interface class that blueprints the methods of Connection class